stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

     .build(dev, allocator);
 ```

-For some reason configuring the image as a cubemap is specified by a creation flag:
+Configuring the texture as a cubemap is specified as a creation flag:

 ```java
 public Builder cubemap() {